NaimNajmios/Socurate/README.md

 1. Open a football article in Chrome, Twitter, or any browser
 2. Tap the "Share" button
 3. Select "Socurate" from the share menu
-4. The app automatically processes and generates your post
+4. A **bottom sheet** slides up showing your shared content
+5. **Tone Quick Toggle**: Choose Formal or Casual before generation starts
+6. Watch the **animated progress bar** as content is extracted and generated
-5. Review the generated content
+7. Review the generated content (input card auto-collapses)
-6. **Toggle Options**: Use the filter chips to include/exclude:
+8. **Toggle Options**: Use the filter chips to include/exclude:
    - **Title**: Toggle the post title on/off
    - **Hashtags**: Toggle your default hashtags
    - **Source**: Toggle source attribution
-7. **Refine (Optional)**: Select refinement options and tap "Regenerate"
-8. **Edit (Optional)**: Tap "Edit" to modify the text manually
+9. **Background Processing**: Tap "Generate in background" to continue in other apps
+10. **Continue in Main App**: Tap to open full app with refinement options
-9. Copy or share the final result
+11. Copy or share the final result

 ### Method 2: Direct Input